Tsunami014/Blaze-Sudio/readme.md

 Please join our [Discord server](https://discord.gg/9zrGKtF6Cs) for any information, queries, bugs, conversations, etc. that you may have!

+## Ideas
+The purpose of this bit here is ideas so that later when I am wondering what features to put in I can attempt making these and see what *isn't* there to put in
+ - Super Mario Galaxy 3
+ - LOZ Tears of the Kingdom 2
+ - Dragon animation studio
+ - Newest Super Mario bros ~~WII~~
+ - Bluey AI
+Please ignore the fact these sound like rip-offs or that it's copying.
+I don't care.
+This is meant to be a fun project.
+These'll all be fan-made.
+I'm not planning to become rich off of those games.

 ## Next versions coming soon:
  - v2.0.0 - 💥`Flare Sudio` - got a world and storyline and actually is playable!!!!
  - v3.0.0 - 🌋`Fire Sudio` - cos by then it'll be on fire :grin: - all functionality complete!